mm61-delwp/jfmp_prioritisation/README.md

     );
 ```

-   7. Calculate the difference in loss values between nojfmp and fulljfmp from bayes net tables
+   7. Calculate the difference in loss values between nojfmp and fulljfmp from Bayes net tables

 ```sql
 create view test_jfmp_2022.ignition_houseloss_bn as